Your Rockaby

-Your Rockaby is a concerto for soprano saxophone and orchestra written by British composer Mark-Anthony Turnage.
+Your Rockaby is a concerto for soprano saxophone and orchestra written by the British composer Mark-Anthony Turnage.
 It was completed in 1993.

 Background

 Your Rockaby was born after Turnage had spent some time in Tanglewood and as a composer-in-association at the CBSO.
 Even though he explored composing for the saxophone in his first opera, Greek, this was the first time Turnage wrote a concertante piece for saxophone.
 The concerto loosely bases its rhythmic structure on Samuel Beckett's play Rockaby.
 However, the link between these two works is only readily apparent thanks to their title.
 Since the piece is not scored for any voices, it includes no text from the play.

 The concerto was a BBC commission, composed between November 1992 and November 1993, with a hiatus between February and September 1993.
 The work was completed in Arsenal.
 It was first performed on February 23, 1994, at the Royal Festival Hall in London, by Martin Robertson at the soprano saxophone and the BBC Symphony Orchestra conducted by Andrew Davis.
 The soloist saxophone part was specifically written for Robertson, who first became associated with Turnage in 1986 when he played Turnage's Sarabande for soprano saxophone and piano in his solo debut at the Purcell Room in London.
 It was published by Schott in 1995.